-For our children, Memphis and suburban Shelby County are two different worlds.
+For Shelby County's children, Memphis and suburban Shelby County are two different worlds.

-Shelby County has nearly a quarter of a million children: more than one in four residents of Shelby County are less than 18 years old.
-About 70 percent of these children live in Memphis; the rest live in the outlying suburbs (Figure 1).
-On the whole, these two groups of children lead very different lives, with different opportunities for early experiences that promote healthy brain development.
+Shelby County has nearly a quarter of a million children.
+Over 70 percent of these children live in Memphis; the rest live in the outlying suburbs (Figure 1).
+On the whole, these two groups of children lead very different lives, with different opportunities for early experiences that promote healthy brain development and lifelong achievement.

-Improving the well-being of all Shelby County's children requires an understanding of these patterns and their implications for community action.
+Improving the well-being of all Shelby County children requires an understanding of these differences and their implications for community action.
 This chapter presents a brief overview of the child population of Shelby County, with an emphasis on how factors associated with child well-being often vary between Memphis and suburban Shelby County.